sudoflux/bootstrap/README.md

 # Make it executable
 chmod +x bootstrap.sh

-# Run it
+# Run with options
-./bootstrap.sh
+./bootstrap.sh --verbose --force
 ```

+## Command Line Options

+The script supports several command line options:

+- **`-v, --verbose`**: Enable verbose output for detailed logging
+- **`-f, --force`**: Force update of packages and configurations, even if they appear up-to-date
+- **`-h, --help`**: Display help information

+## Failsafe Design

+The bootstrap script is designed to be idempotent - you can safely run it multiple times on the same system without causing problems:

+1. **Checks Before Changes**: The script checks the current state before making any changes
+2. **Minimal Updates**: Only missing or outdated components are updated
+3. **Change Detection**: Detects local changes in dotfiles and preserves them by default
+4. **Backup Creation**: Creates backups when replacing existing content
+5. **Force Option**: The `--force` flag allows you to override safeguards when needed

 ## What It Does

+The script follows these steps, each with built-in safeguards:

-1. **System Update**: Updates system packages based on your OS
+1. **System Update**:
-2. **Essential Tools**: Installs development tools (curl, git, build tools, Python)
-3. **Dotfiles**: Clones https://github.com/sudoflux/dotfiles to ~/dotfiles and runs the installer
+   - Checks for missing packages before updating repositories
+   - Only upgrades system packages when using `--force`
+   - Installs only missing essential tools

+2. **Dotfiles**:
+   - Detects existing dotfiles repository and updates it
+   - Preserves local changes in dotfiles (can override with `--force`)
+   - Creates backups when necessary

-4. **SSH Setup**:
+3. **SSH Setup**:
-   - Creates GitHub SSH key (if it doesn't exist)
-   - Creates general SSH key (if it doesn't exist)
-   - Configures SSH settings for security and convenience
+   - Only generates SSH keys if they don't exist
+   - Adds missing SSH config entries without disturbing existing ones
+   - Uses color-coded output to highlight important information

-5. **SSH Server Configuration**:
+4. **SSH Server Configuration**:
-   - Installs and enables SSH server
+   - Only enables SSH server if not already running
-   - Configures system for incoming SSH connections
-   - Adds the machine's hostname to SSH config for easy access
+   - Makes minimal necessary changes to SSH server configuration
-6. **UDM Integration**:
-   - Displays system information for configuring DNS in Ubiquiti UDM
-   - Shows IP addresses and hostname for easy reference
+   - Updates IP-based entries in SSH config when using `--force`

 ## SSH Key Management

-The script generates two SSH keys:
+The script generates two SSH keys (only if they don't already exist):

 1. **GitHub SSH Key**: `~/.ssh/github_ed25519` (for GitHub authentication)
 2. **General SSH Key**: `~/.ssh/id_ed25519` (for general SSH connections)

-After running the script, remember to add the GitHub SSH key to your GitHub account at: https://github.com/settings/keys
+After running the script for the first time, remember to add your GitHub SSH key to your GitHub account at: https://github.com/settings/keys

 ## Ubiquiti UDM Integration